Glow-Worm Boiler: Review and Comparison With Worcester Bosch

-Who Are Glow-Worm?
+Who are Glow-Worm?

 Since 2001, they’ve been owned by one of the most reputable boiler brands in the UK; Vaillant.
 But, there’s no doubt that the Glow-Worm brand lags leading industry players such as Worcester, Baxi, Potterton and in fact, even Vaillant.

-Glow-Worm Boiler Prices
+Glow-Worm Boiler Prices — Boiler Only

-Typically, they’ll be in the low-mid range, when compared directly with a brand like Worcester Bosch or Baxi.
+Typically, they’ll be in the low-mid range when compared directly with a brand like Worcester Bosch or Baxi.

-Glow-Worm Boiler Prices Versus Worcester Bosch
+Comparing Glow-Worm Boiler Prices vs Worcester Bosch

 If you’ve read our other boiler reviews, you’ll know we never recommend a boiler that comes with less than 2-years warranty, and we prefer 5+, and you’ll get 10 straight up with Worcester here.